-ART253, Oil Painting I (3 credits/4 contact hours) \$\$ Supplemental Course Fee
+ART\253, Oil Painting I (3 cr/4 contact hours)

+\$\$ Studio Course Fee, Gen Ed Competencies: Aesthetic Dimensions, Creativity

 An introduction to the materials and techniques of oil painting.
 Development of composition through color, form, and textures to meet requirements of a controlled aesthetic concept.
-Prerequisites: ART111 and ART121.
+Prerequisites: ART\111 and ART\121.

-ART254, Oil Painting II (3 credits/4 contact hours) \$\$ Supplemental Course Fee
+ART\254, Oil Painting II (3 cr./4 contact hours)

-Continuation of ART253 with an emphasis on artistic growth and development of painterly skills.
+\$\$ Studio Course Fee, Gen Ed Competencies: Aesthetic Dimensions, Creativity Continuation of ART\253 with an emphasis on artistic growth and development of painterly skills.
 Critical exploration of paint properties and the illusionary effects of color.
-Prerequisite: ART253.
+Prerequisites: ART\253.

-ART280, Advanced Digital Photography (3 credits) Gen Ed Competency: Aesthetic Dimensions
+ART\280, Advanced Digital Photography (3 cr.)

 Advanced study of photographic aesthetics, capture and printing techniques, and the history of photography.
 Students will utilize the latest image editing software to create a portfolio of sophisticated digital images that reflect their personal creativity and vision.
 Other projects will explore studio lighting, high dynamic range (HDR) imaging and fine art.
 Students will review the fundamentals of exposure and creative camera controls, learn a non-destructive workflow, advanced masking techniques, and how to process RAW files inkjet output.
 Students are required to provide their own manually adjustable digital cameras (SLR preferred), printing substrate as specified, and other photographic equipment and materials; a complete list is available from the instructor.
 A manually adjustable digital camera is a requirement for this course.
-Prerequisites: ART250 or Demonstrated knowledge of strong computer skills as determined by the Program Coordinator.
+Prerequisites: ART\250 or Demonstrated knowledge of strong computer skills as determined by the program coordinator.

-ART299, Independent Study (1-3 Credits)
+ART\299, Independent Study (1-3 cr.)

 Students will have an opportunity to pursue with greater depth studio or research projects of particular interest.
 Must be arranged in the semester prior to registration with departmental approval and with the supervision of an art faculty member.
-Prerequisite: Departmental approval.
+Prerequisites: Departmental approval.

-Art-Graphic Design (GRA)
+ART-GRAPHIC DESIGN (GRA\)

-GRA150, Introduction to Graphic Design (3 credits) Gen Ed Competency: Aesthetic Dimensions
+GRA\150, Introduction to Graphic Design (3 cr.)

 An introduction to graphic design, a creative process that uses art, technology, and the written word to produce effective visual communication.
 Creativity is encouraged through hands-on exercises using fundamental design elements and skills to solve thought-provoking communications problems.
 Various techniques and mediums, including the computer, are explored in the execution of solutions.
-Prerequisites: ART121 and DGA110.
-Recommended: ART111.
+Prerequisites:ART\121 and DGA\110.
+Recommended: ART\111.

-GRA246, Digital Pre-Press I (3 credits)
+GRA\246, Digital Pre-Press I (3 cr.)

 An introduction to the principles of color separation and preparation of files for digital output to various media.
 Includes an understanding of color models, fonts, trapping, scanning, resolution, and data formats.
-Prerequisite: DGA110.
-Recommended: DGA231.
+Prerequisites: DGA\110.
+Recommended: DGA\231.

-GRA251, Advanced Graphic Design (3 credits)
+GRA\251, Advanced Graphic Design (3 cr.)

-Gen Ed Competency: Aesthetic Dimensions Real world execution of visual communications including discussions and exercises in the use of typography, the use of a layout grid, the commissioning of illustration/ photography, print production, and the business side of graphic design.
+Real world execution of visual communications including discussions and exercises in the use of typography, the use of a layout grid, the commissioning of illustration/ photography, print production, and the business side of graphic design.
 Computer skills are emphasized in the solving of visual communications problems typical of today's graphic design industry.
-Prerequisites: GRA150 and DGA231.
-Recommended: DGA120 or DGA223.
+Prerequisites: GRA\150 and DGA\231.
+Recommended: DGA\120 or DGA\223.

-GRA296, Graphic Design Internship (3 credits)
+GRA\296, Graphic Design Internship (3 cr.)

-Gen Ed Competency: Aesthetic Dimensions Students work for design companies, printeries, service bureaus, or other relevant businesses.
+Students work for design companies, printeries, service bureaus, or other relevant businesses.
 For Graphic Design majors who have nearly completed the requirements for the A.S. degree/Graphic Design Track.
 Minimum of 120 hours required for 3 credits.
-Prerequisite: Permission of Program Coordinator.
+Prerequisites: Permission of program coordinator.

-Astronomy (AST)
+ASTRONOMY (AST\)